brehima5/EDA-PRACTICE/README.md

    - Nearly **all extreme outliers** come from **Dubai**, indicating **severe pollution episodes**.

    - Among these, the **majority occurred during the summer season**, suggesting a seasonal intensification of pollution in Dubai, possibly due to high temperatures amplifying pollutant concentrations or increased emissions.
+(See histplot)

    - A **small cluster of 8 outliers** was also found in **Cairo**, all on **February 12, 2024, between 1 PM and 8 PM**.
 This isolated event may signal a **temporary environmental incident**.
 ---